suhailnepal/MLforSRE/README.md

 The goal of this project is to build a machine learning classifier that can categorise IT operations tickets based on historical incident data.

-The model will be trained on curated, tagged data and evaluated using [Scikit-Learn](https://scikit-learn.org/stable/) which is ML algorithm written in Python.
+The model will be trained on curated, labeled data and evaluated using [Scikit-Learn](https://scikit-learn.org/stable/) which is a popular Machine Learning library written in Python.

 ## High Level Approach